 Circadian Rhythms – Our Body Clock

 MindSpa can help with two of the major causes of sleep disruption, high stress levels and lack of adequate light.
-When used as suggested, we guarantee you will experience an improved quality of sleep.
-If you find otherwise, feel free to return MindSpa for a full refund of your purchase price.
+When used as suggested, we guarantee you will experience a marked improvement in your quality of sleep.

 Stress & Anxiety